Plug-in hybrid electric vehicles (PHEVs)

 - Plug-in hybrids are cars that have an electric motor and a gasoline engine.

-- Unlike most current hybrids, plug-ins get most of their electric charge from plugs in your garage.
+- Unlike most current hybrids, plug-ins can get energy from plugs in your garage as well as from the gasoline.

-- The gasoline engine would only turn on if you run out of electricity, whereas in today’s hybrids, the gas engine is always on.
+- The gasoline engine would only turn on if you ran out of electricity between charges, whereas in today’s hybrids, the gas engine must always turn on after a set number of miles to charge the batteries.

 What are some problems with PHEVs?